opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

 ## Add plugins
 In order to use some OpenSearch features (snapshot,monitoring,etc...) you will have to install OpenSearch plugins.
-To install those plugins, all you have to do is to declaer them under PluginsList in general section:
+To install those plugins, all you have to do is to declare them under pluginsList in general section:
 For example you can install official OpenSearch plugins :
 * ֻopensearch-alerting
 * opensearch-anomaly-detection